-In order to accomodate the Just-In-Time process, the IACUC has a mechanism for performing accelerated reviews.
+In order to accommodate the Just-In-Time process, the IACUC has a mechanism for performing accelerated reviews.
 In order to obtain an accelerated review, you must send a copy of your pre-reviewed protocol via email with a cover letter explaining why you are requesting an accelerated review and all relevant deadlines to Larry Harshyne, IACUC Chair, and CC it to Jennifer.Ippolito, IACUC Co-ordinator.

 Note that before ORA will inform the granting agency that your protocol has been approved, the protocol must receive approval (see below).